sudhakarmlal/session_6_erva_v3_session_6/README.md

    - Evaluates the model on the test dataset and asserts that the accuracy is greater than 95%.
    - Ensures the model performs well on unseen data.

-5. **Check Number of Layers**:
-   - Asserts that the model has more than 3 layers.
-   - Validates the complexity of the model architecture.

-6. **Check Number of Test Images**:
-   - Asserts that the test dataset contains exactly 10,000 images.
-   - Ensures the integrity of the test dataset.

 ### Usage
 To test the model, run the following command: